ishikasharma871/Heart-Disease-Prediction-App/README.md

 ##  Future Improvements

-- Enable `probability=True` in the SVM model to display prediction confidence scores in the app
+- Enable `probability=True` in the SVM model to show prediction confidence percentages in the app
-- Deploy the app publicly via Streamlit Community Cloud
+- Deploy the app publicly via Streamlit Community Cloud for a live, shareable link
-- Add model explainability (e.g., SHAP values) to show which features drove a given prediction
+- Add model explainability (e.g., SHAP values) to show which features most influenced a given prediction
-- Experiment with hyperparameter tuning to improve the Decision Tree's performance
+- Tune hyperparameters to improve the Decision Tree's comparatively weaker performance

 ---

-##  Author

-**Ishika Sharma**
-Aspiring Data Analyst | BCA Student

  If you found this project useful, consider giving it a star!